Vi gör det ändå

 "Vi gör det ändå" is a song by the Swedish duo Samir & Viktor.
-The song was released in Sweden as a digital download on 14 July 2017.
+It was released in Sweden as a digital download on 14 July 2017.
 The song peaked at number 26 on the Swedish Singles Chart.

 Music video

-A music video to accompany the release of "Vi gör det ändå" was first released onto YouTube on 14 July 2017 at a total length of three minutes and fifteen seconds.
+A music video to accompany the release of "Vi gör det ändå" was first released onto YouTube on 14 July 2017.